replicatedhq/kurl.sh/README.md

 ## Updating documentation flags

-1. When updating add ons flaga JSON should be updated (`/static/versionDetails.json`).
+1. When updating add-ons flags JSON should be updated (`/static/versionDetails.json`).
 2. In a markdown file those flags should be called as `flags-table`.

 ## Releasing the documentation